zentyal/zentyal/docs/en/user/backup.rst

 explicitly excluded.
 However, if we are using the *File system* method, the target directory and all its contents will be automatically excluded.

-You can explicitly set path excludes and regular expression excludes.
+You can set path *excludes* and *regular expression excludes*.
 The regular expression excludes will exclude any path that matches.
 Any directory excluded will be excluded also all its contents.